Find Affordable College Courses

 Los Altos Hills, CA

-Foothill College did quite well in this year’s ranking of the most popular places for horticulture students to get a associate degree.
-It came in at #6 on the list.
-Foothill College is a large public school located in the suburb of Los Altos Hills.
+Foothill College landed the #6 spot in the 2023 rankings for the most popular associate degree horticulture programs.
+Foothill College is a fairly large public school located in the suburb of Los Altos Hills.

 Women make up 67% of the horticulture majors at the school.